-- Maximum display scale provides a reference for the user selected viewing scale in the ECDIS at which the overscale warning will be displayed if there is no larger maximum display scale ENC dataset available, as well as the ECDIS viewing scale when the cell is loaded. - For example, based on the scale of the paper chart that was used for the ENC compilation.
-This attribute is only used in conjunction with the meta feature Data Coverage which is used to define polygons of equal largest intended viewing scale. maximum display scale should therefore not be confused with the attribute scale maximum.
+- Maximum display scale provides a reference for the user selected viewing scale in the ECDIS at which the overscale warning will be displayed if there is no larger maximum display scale ENC dataset available, as well as the ECDIS viewing scale when the cell is loaded. - This attribute is only used in conjunction with the meta feature Data Coverage which is used to define polygons of equal largest intended viewing scale. maximum display scale should therefore not be confused with the attribute scale maximum.